vibewell25/vibewell/docs/docs/guides/implementation-guide.md

-# Vibewell Implementation Guide
+# VibeWell Implementation Guide

 ## Overview

-This document provides comprehensive guidelines for implementing and extending features in the Vibewell platform.
+This document provides comprehensive guidelines for implementing and extending features in the VibeWell platform.
 It serves as the consolidated reference for developers working on the codebase, superseding previous implementation guides.

 ## Getting Started